Manipulations Swarm Control

 Graph showing colonies in various scenarios: swarming splits etc.

 The graph illustrates what happens when the colony population (shown in thousands) dive bombs due to swarming, colony manipulation or poisoning.
 It takes a minimum of 21 + 7 days for an egg to be capable of becoming a forager; a month before mid-June.
 In the build-up, the colony re-invests its surplus into creating more bees, and by mid-June, it may have no stores and many hungry mouths to feed.
 If the main flow is late, they starve.
 A colony that swarms in July should still have enough bees to produce a surplus.
-Sometimes in England, with favourable weather in the spring, they produce a good spring honey crop too.
+Sometimes in England, with favourable spring weather, they produce a good spring honey crop.

 Colony dynamics and swarm control / swarm management